Kingzihao/git-demo/readme.txt

-this is the first readme file
+this is the second readme file